CenekAlbl/mvus/README.md

 520 294 932
 ```

-### Camera Intrinsic Parameter json Files
+### Camera Intrinsic Parameters
-Each camera in the network should have a corresponding calibration file in json format containing the following information as shown in the example below:
+Each camera in the network should have a corresponding calibration file in **JSON** format containing the following information as shown in the example below:
 ```
 {
     "comment":["Templete for providing camera information.",